arstephens/TCGA-Glioblastoma-Database/sql/README.md

 ### `05_neo4j_diff_exp.sql`

-This file contains the Neo4j/Cypher code used to load the SQL-derived differentially expressed genes into Neo4j.
+This file contains the Neo4j/Cypher code used to load the SQL gotten differentially expressed genes into Neo4j.
 The graph represents genes as `Gene` nodes and GBM expression subtypes as `Subtype` nodes.
 Genes are connected to the subtype where they show higher mean expression using a `HIGHER_IN` relationship.

 ## Large SQL population file stored externally